Skip to content

 authorization_token

 Authorization header value for MCP server requests.
-Passed to both builtin and local.
+Passed to both native and local.

 Type: str | None Default: authorization_token